vrugtehagel/yozo/README.md

 Defining, keeping track of, and creating properties for attributes was a bit of a hassle for vanilla custom elements.
 Yozo makes this easy.
 You can register attributes to be "observed attributes" by calling e.g. `define.attribute('serial-number')`.
 Then, you can use `this[attributes].serialNumber` to listen to changes in the attribute - see the section on `[attributes]` for more info on this.
 This is not where it ends though; `define.attribute` can take a second argument, an options object, that takes either one or both the `type` key and the `as` key.

-The `type` key allows you to specify the type of date the attribute will take, which should be one of `'string'` (the default), `'number'` or `'boolean'`.
+The `type` key allows you to specify the type of data the attribute will take, which should be one of `'string'` (the default), `'number'` or `'boolean'`.
 Specifying the `type` key creates a property on the custom element bound to the attribute.
 For example,
 ```html
 <script>
     define('shop-product')
     define.attribute('serial-number', {type: 'number'})
 </script>
 ```
 will allow you to get and set the attribute using the `.serialNumber` property.
-Note that the attribute gets converted to camelCase, similar to how existing HTML elements do it.
+Note that the attribute gets converted to camelCase, similar to how existing HTML elements do attribute-property pairs.

 The `as` key allows you to rename the property.
 If, for example, you `define.attribute('serial-number', {type: 'number'})`, but you want to get and set this attribute with the `.serialnr` property rather than the `.serialNumber` property, you can specifiy `as: 'serialnr'` and Yozo will instead use that to define the property.
-You may also use an array of properties, so you could have both the `.serialNumber` as well as the `serialnr` properties at the same time for the same `serial-number` attribute.
+You may also use an array of properties, so you could have both the `.serialNumber` as well as the `.serialnr` properties at the same time for the same `serial-number` attribute.

 #### define.method

-With both the lifecycle callbacks as well as the introduction of private methods, custom element definitions can become hard to oversee.
+With both the lifecycle callbacks as well as the introduction of private methods, vanilla custom element definitions can become hard to oversee.
 What are the methods exposed to the outside worlds, and what are the methods intended for internal logic?
 Yozo makes this a bit clearer.
 You define your methods explicitly by calling `define.method`.
-It takes a string or symbol as first argument, and a function (the method itself) as second argument.
+It takes a string or symbol as first argument (the name of the method), and a function (the method itself) as second argument.
 Something like so:
 ```html
 <script>
     define('rocket-ship')